XRPLF/xrpl-dev-portal/content/rippled.md

 ## account_currencies ##
 [[Source]<br>](https://github.com/ripple/rippled/blob/df966a9ac6dd986585ecccb206aff24452e41a30/src/ripple/rpc/handlers/AccountCurrencies.cpp "Source")

-The `account_currencies` command retrieves a simple list of currencies that an account can send or receive, based on its trustlines.
+The `account_currencies` command retrieves a simple list of currencies that an account can send or receive, based on its trust lines.
 (This is not a thoroughly confirmed list, but it can be used to populate user interfaces.)

 #### Request Format ####
 An example of the request format: